 Skip to main content

 Each snippet below is a starting point, not a finished line.
-Edit the bracketed variables — tool name, version, scope, reviewer name — to match your project before submitting.
+Edit the bracketed variables — tool name, version, manufacturer, dates, scope, reviewer name — to match your project before submitting.
 The wording aligns with current ICMJE-style expectations and most major journal policies; for the principle behind these templates, see Declaring AI Use.

 How to use this page